pnk-ltoc-892/presmed/README.md

 # Important Components
  - pages/Doctors.jsx
  - Doctor Appointment Page
+ - User Profile And Login / Registration
+ - Appointment Booking

 # Important Possible Mistakes
  - ## Consider All Edge Cases, Like User Entering Wrong Value, VAlue NOt Really Existing or error fetching the correct value
+ - ## Doctor And his slots availbility should be availble on frontend only